Entry and Exit

 Foreigners are not permitted to cross the land border between Russia and Belarus.
 If you are planning to enter Russia by road from Belarus or vice-versa, you should take an alternate route through a third country.
 Singaporeans flying into Russia from Belarus or vice-versa are subject to immigration control.
 If you are transiting through Russia when flying into Belarus or transiting through Belarus when flying into Russia, please contact the nearest Russian or Belarusian Embassy/Consulate to check if a transit visa is required.
 If you are planning on travelling by rail between the two countries, please contact your train or tour operator when making your booking to seek their advice.
-You may also approach your nearest Russian or Belarusian Embassy/Consulate for the latest information.
+You may also approach the nearest Russian or Belarusian Embassy/Consulate for the latest information.

 Safety and Security